kotatsuyaki/cloud-compute-hw-1/main.md

 5. The VM is now in good shape and ready to perform live migration experiments.

+[^2]: It is impossible to have NFS mounts in unprivileged LXC containers,
+    since NFS has no support for user namespaces.
+    To work around this issue, a shared volume is used to mimic the setup from the slides.

-[^2]: My machine is on Wayland, which complicates X11 forwarding even more.
+[^3]: My machine is on Wayland, which complicates X11 forwarding even more.

 # B. CPU Performance with and without KVM Enabled